vaskort/recipe-application/NOTES.md

 Again here I could use an easier way to bundle my files instead of Webpack.
 For instance, I could use watchify which is a simple way to bundle for JS and a sass-middleware for express to serve my Sass file.
 With Webpack though you can do both.

+## Filtering the Recipes

+Initially I thought that it would be a good idea to change directly the state, but then I searched how to filter data in React/Redux (because to be honest haven't done it before) and saw that it might not be a good idea.
+Read about a solution here: https://stackoverflow.com/a/34011774/2394564 that I will use.
+At that answer the guy mentions "selector" function but I want it reusable so I can move it to other components as well.
+Following this example I made a selector function http://blog.rangle.io/react-and-redux-performance-with-reselect/

 My notes
 ----------